raabowler/hzalmacat/README.md

-# highz_alma
-Highz_ALMA: A catalog of FIR observations at z > 6.5, including code to read the data
+# HIGHZALMACAT: A catalog of FIR observations at z > 6.5, including code to read the data